 As practice owners, we all share one common concern: how do we get our employees to come into work every day feeling like they themselves are the owner?
 We all seek to elevate our staff’s accountability and responsibility levels to the degree that they care more about the organization that they are apart of, rather than just worry about “what’s in it for me.”

 So let’s talk about what to consider when evaluating your practice at this halfway point.
 Are your staff more interested in hitting their production targets and statistics?
 Do they care about the quality satisfaction metrics rather than simply doing their tasks before them.
 Unfortunately many owners forget this factor and are more worried about the need for more patient visits.

-So when evaluating your practice, your business plans, your KPI’s, and how successful your practice will be in the second half of the year, here’s what to look at:
+So when evaluating your practice, your business plans, your KPI’s (key performance indicators), and how successful your practice will be in the second half of the year, here’s what to look at:

 When you developed your BSP and set your goals for 2019, these goals should have projected for a 15% growth of your practice.
-Reassess your KPI’s – the key statistics that the top 10% of PT practice owners pay close attention to are:
+Reassess your KPI’s – the key statistics that the top 10% of physical therapy practice owners pay close attention to are:

 - GI divided by staff

 By evaluating these statistics, you will be able to keep a pulse on your practice’s growth.
 If you are on track for 15% growth, it’s important to stay the course.
 If not, it’s an opportunity to make adjustments accordingly.